ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

     If you have a lot of perks, a better way instead of a large table, is to create a look list in the **Hierarchy**.
 The list would contain an entry for each perk, along with the data (similar to each entry in the `PERKS` table).

 #### Create GetPerkData Function

+This function will loop through the `PERKS` table to find a perk that matches the `perk` parameter that is passed in.

 ```lua
 local function GetPerkData(perk)